 While 75% of the world’s GDP is now covered by climate neutrality goals, there is no blueprint for how to get there by 2050.
-On 14 July, the European Commission released a dozen legislative proposals in an attempt to initiate the EU’s deep and whole-economy decarbonisation.
+On 14 July, the European Commission released a dozen Fit for 55 legislative proposals in an attempt to initiate the EU’s deep and whole-economy decarbonisation.
 This is a step towards climate neutrality, making climate action fair and affordable, and contributing to the global fight against climate change.

 These proposals focus on the EU’s clean energy, heavy industry, transport, and forestry sectors and reduce the bloc’s greenhouse gas emissions by 55% below 1990 levels by 2030.
 The proposals are impressive in their scope and lay out the necessary architecture and measures to drive this reform.
 If implemented, the proposals would provide significant incentives to drive the uptake of clean technologies, services, and behaviours, but may be insufficient to deliver concrete emission cuts across all sectors at the necessary pace.